JohnAndrewTaylor/Street-Data-Collection/Collection/Guide.md

 - Click "Replace..."
 - Replace all values of "No Issue" with 0, all "Non-Severe Issue" with 1, and "Severe Issue" with 2

+**To sort using the script**
+The script will need to be in the same folder as the CSV file (which should be named "input.csv").
+To run the script, your computer will need to be able to run Python.

 *Feel free to contact the team if you have any issues with these steps*